TuragaLab/DECODE/docs/source/tutorial.rst

 If you want to test DECODE without installation you can check out the Google Colab notebooks linked on the `starting page <index.html#google-colab-notebooks>`__ of this documentation.

+**Note:** This tutorial assumes that you have successfully installed DECODE locally and got your copy of the DECODE jupyter notebooks.
+If this is not the case for you, please refer to the `installation instructions <installation.html>`__ and follow the step-by-step guide.

 .. _Workflow:

 Workflow